ceph/ceph/doc/rados/configuration/network-config-ref.rst

               | cCCC          |
               \---------------/

-Ports are node-specific, so you don't need to open any more ports than the number of ports needed by Ceph daemons running on that Ceph Node.
-You may consider opening a few additional ports in case a daemon fails and restarts without letting go of the port such that the restarted daemon binds to a new port.
+When a daemon fails and restarts without letting go of the port, the restarted daemon will bind to a new port.
+You should open the entire 6800-7300 port range to handle this possibility.

 If you set up separate public and cluster networks, you must add rules for both the public network and the cluster network, because clients will connect using